 However, if the paid options are not within your means, you can always turn to free music portals.

-These generally offer music that is licensed under a ‘Creative Commons’ or similar licence, which means that each website can use a different type of licence under certain conditions.
+These generally offer music that is licensed under a ‘Creative Commons’ or similar license, which means that each website can use a different type of license under certain conditions.

 What does the Creative Commons license consist of?